 It’s a tornado, it’s a hurricane, no….it’s just The Gale Force Winds of Change in the world of publishing!

-All published authors of LARA are invited to the Published Author Coffee at 9 am on certain Sundays before the LARA meeting at our regular meeting place (Bridges Academy).
+All published authors of LARA are invited to the Published Author Chat at 9 am every other Sunday before the LARA meeting at our regular meeting place (Bridges Academy).

 What does published mean?
 Any author who has indie pubbed or traditionally pubbed a short story, novella, or novel.

 Is coffee provided?
 “Bring Your Own Coffee!”
 Starbucks and Coffee Bean & Tea Leaf are both about a block from Bridges Academy.